covrom/wallpaperloader/README.md

 # wallpaperloader
-Load daily wallpaper from images.yandex.ru or Bing services
+Load daily wallpaper from images.yandex.ru or Bing or Unsplash services and select random image for wallpaper in file `/usr/share/wall/wall.jpg`

-Use it on autostart after `go build .` and copy to /usr/bin:
-`/usr/bin/wallpaperloader /usr/share/wall/wall.jpg`
+Run as daemon service in linux systems.

+Build debian-package with `builddeb.sh` for use in Debian/Ubuntu/Mint distributives.
+Install with `dpkg -i wallpaperloader_*_amd64.deb`